dlh01/dave-wpstarterkit/README.markdown

 # Dave's WordPress Starter Kit #

 Dave's WordPress Starter Kit is a personal project to take some of the repetitiveness out of creating new WP sites.
-The goal is to include some plugins and modifications to a standard WordPress install that I would make anyway.
-Please note that this project has not yet been extensively tested in production environments.
+It includes plugins and modifications to a standard WordPress installation that I would make anyway.
+This project has received a few production tests now, and has generally worked as intended.

 ## wp-config.php and the wp-content directory ##